Flaherty & Crumrine Preferred Income Fund Inc. (NYSE:PFD) Short Interest Update

-Flaherty & Crumrine Preferred Income Fund Inc. (NYSE:PFD – Get Rating) was the recipient of a large drop in short interest during the month of February.
-As of February 15th, there was short interest totalling 47,600 shares, a drop of 25.7% from the January 31st total of 64,100 shares.
-Based on an average daily trading volume, of 37,200 shares, the short-interest ratio is currently 1.3 days.
+Flaherty & Crumrine Preferred Income Fund Inc. (NYSE:PFD – Get Rating) was the recipient of a large decrease in short interest in February.
+As of February 28th, there was short interest totalling 29,300 shares, a decrease of 38.4% from the February 13th total of 47,600 shares.
+Based on an average trading volume of 36,300 shares, the short-interest ratio is presently 0.8 days.

-Several hedge funds and other institutional investors have recently modified their holdings of the business.
-Guggenheim Capital LLC purchased a new stake in shares of Flaherty & Crumrine Preferred Income Fund during the 4th quarter worth $300,000.
-LPL Financial LLC boosted its position in shares of Flaherty & Crumrine Preferred Income Fund by 18.9% during the 4th quarter.
-LPL Financial LLC now owns 43,561 shares of the real estate investment trust’s stock worth $762,000 after purchasing an additional 6,927 shares in the last quarter.
-Invesco Ltd. purchased a new stake in shares of Flaherty & Crumrine Preferred Income Fund during the 4th quarter worth $1,429,000.
-UMB Bank N A MO purchased a new stake in shares of Flaherty & Crumrine Preferred Income Fund during the 4th quarter worth $58,000.
-Finally, Bank of America Corp DE boosted its position in shares of Flaherty & Crumrine Preferred Income Fund by 22.5% during the 4th quarter.
-Bank of America Corp DE now owns 26,884 shares of the real estate investment trust’s stock worth $471,000 after purchasing an additional 4,933 shares in the last quarter.

 Flaherty & Crumrine Preferred Income Fund Company Profile (Get Rating)